rootstrap/blog/content/Link Tracking with StimulusReflex - Part I.md

 rails g controller pages index
 ```

-And we'll make this action our new root
+And we'll make this action our new root in our `config/routes.rb`

 ```ruby
 # change